 - Reduced Cohort Default Rate (CDR)

-- Increased Repayment Rate
+- Improved Repayment Rate

 - A demonstrated commitment to addressing student loan indebtedness concerns

 Cookie-cutter default prevention tactics that treat every school and every student the same don’t work.
-What does work is moving beyond standard outreach plans and engaging student loan borrowers based on their individual situations.
+What works is moving beyond standard outreach plans and engaging student loan borrowers based on their individual situations.
 Madison College is doing just that; driving positive outcomes using unique approaches to student loan default prevention and repayment support.
 They’re not only helping their greatest assets—students—succeed, they’re also giving those who’ve stopped out a second chance at success.

 To read more, download A Look Inside: A Multi-Channel Approach Lowers CDR [A Case Study].